Working with Tailwind

 or16:9

-video player compatible with Tailwind styling.
-You can read more about it in the official @vidstack player documentation.
+.
+You can read more about it in the official Tailwind documentation.

 Adding plugin utilities

-we can also use the plugin object to add flat utilities directly in the config file:
+we can also use the plugin object to add flat utilities directly in the configuration file:

 module.exports = {